Frequently Asked Questions

-As a new student to RoseHip Yoga you will need to complete a Health Questionnaire at the start of the class so aim to arrive 10 minutes early - if this is going to be difficult please contact Gemma and she will email you the questionnaire in advance.
+As a new student to RoseHip Yoga you will need to complete a Registration Form at the start of the class so aim to arrive 5 minutes early - if this is going to be difficult please contact Gemma and she will email you the questionnaire in advance.

 All classes follow the same basic structure - breathwork and focusing in, warm up, sun salutations, standing postures, seated postures and relaxation to end.

-The Health Questionnaire is an opportunity for you to highlight any health conditions you may have so that exercises can be appropriately adapted for you during the session, e.g. asthma, sprained wrist, high/low blood pressure, old knee injury etc. All information given is strictly confidential.
+The Registration Form is an opportunity for you to highlight any health conditions you may have so that exercises can be appropriately adapted for you during the session, e.g. asthma, sprained wrist, high/low blood pressure, old knee injury etc. It is also a chance for you to let me know of any learning needs you may have.
+All information given is strictly confidential.